rgolang/rgo/SYNTAX.md

 * `return` for code in `{}`
 `#` hashtag
 `@` import
-* import from the network, for example a domain
-`$` unknown input placeholder
+* import all the keywords from a package on the network, for example a domain `$` unknown input placeholder
 `%` probability
 `/` or